chicken-mobile/jni/README.md

 #### jlambda-method
     [macro] (jimport CLASS-NAME [(IMPORT ...)])

-Defines a module with all methods and fields in the class, and use the import specifiers to import it.
+Defines a module with the content of the class and use the import specifiers to import it.
+The content of the class contains: class methods and fields  and a special procedure called "new" to invoke the constructor.
 The import specifier syntax is the same as the normal import macro.
 To avoid repeating the module name, you can use <> as a placeholder.